JdeRobot/RoboticsAcademy/_pages/exercises/ComputerVision/marker_visual_loc.md

 {% include gallery caption="Gallery" %}

-**Note**: If you haven't, take a look at the [user guide](https://jderobot.github.io/RoboticsAcademy/user_guide/#installation) to understand how the installation is done, how to launch a RoboticsBackend and how to access the exercises.

 ## Frequency API

 * `import Frequency` - to import the Frequency library class.
 This class contains the tick function to regulate the execution rate.